Parabolic Equations with Singular Coefficients and Boundary Data: Analysis and Numerical Simulations

-In particular, the parabolic case presents additional challenges due to the time evolution aspect, which complicates the treatment of singularities in a dynamic context.
-The extension of the very weak solution framework to such settings is both analytically rich and methodologically nontrivial.
-In our approach, we employ regularisation techniques to treat singular coefficients and data, and we derive uniform a priori estimates to control the behaviour of solution sequences.
-Moreover, we establish consistency with classical solutions in the smooth-data regime, ensuring the robustness and completeness of our methodology.
+The parabolic case presents additional difficulties, since singularities interact with the time evolution and uniform estimates must be established already at the level of the regularised problems.
+Extending the very weak solution framework to this setting therefore requires additional analytical tools.
+In our approach, we regularise the coefficients and data and derive uniform \emph{a priori} bounds to control the resulting solution families.
+Moreover, we prove consistency with classical weak solutions in the smooth-data regime, which confirms the validity of the proposed methodology.

 Singularities in model coefficients and data arise naturally in many physical and engineering applications.
 For instance, diffusion processes in heterogeneous media often involve abrupt changes or localised inclusions, which are well-modelled by delta functions or piecewise constant coefficients.
 In heat conduction, materials with phase boundaries or layered composites introduce sharp discontinuities in thermal properties.
 Similarly, in quantum mechanics, the inclusion of point interactions or singular potentials is essential in describing certain scattering phenomena.
 Fluid flow through porous media or semiconductor modelling may involve drift terms with abrupt transitions due to electric fields or impurities.
 The drift-diffusion equation with discontinuous or singular terms has been particularly significant in models of charged particle transport.